-So, Bluehost recently launched their brand new WP Pro hosting service for WordPress users.
-What's the big deal about that then?
-I mean, you can host your WordPress website with a simple Bluehost hosting plan, surely?
+Bluehost recently launched their brand new WP Pro hosting service for WordPress users.
+What’s the big deal about that then?
+I mean, you can host your WordPress website with a simple Bluehost shared hosting plan, right?

 Yep, you can indeed.
 Bluehost’s shared hosting will allow you to do just that, however, their WP Pro hosting is a plan optimized specifically for WordPress users.

-In this review, we'll take a quick look at some of those features, including the technology that goes into Bluehost's WP Pro hosting plan, and compare it with their cheaper shared hosting plans, and perhaps highlight some alternatives out there too.
+In this Bluehost WP Pro hosting review, we’ll take a quick look at some of the features, including the technology that drives Bluehost’s WP Pro hosting plan (Affiliate link).
+We’ll also compare it with their cheaper shared hosting plans, and perhaps highlight some alternatives out there too.

-At the end of this review, I will briefly talk about Bluehost's hosting and customer service at the end, but I'm not going to dive too deep into things like uptime reliability, customer service, technical support, etc. because I've made myself pretty clear on what I think of Bluehost's service in general, again, based purely on my personal experiences with using them in the past.
+At the end of this review, I will briefly talk about Bluehost’s hosting and customer service, though I will not dive too deep into things like uptime reliability, technical support, etc. I’ve made myself pretty clear on what I think of Bluehost’s service based on my personal experiences with using them in the past.

-Right, let's get to it.
-Here's what we're going to be covering in this Bluehost WP hosting review.
+Right then, let’s get to it.
+Here’s what we’re going to be focusing on in this Bluehost WP hosting review!

 First, a little bit about the company.
 Bluehost (Affiliate link) was founded way back in 2002.
-They are one of the largest web host providers, serving more than 2 million customers worldwide.
+They are one of the largest web host providers in the business, serving more than 2 million customers worldwide.
 Bluehost’s parent organization is EIG.

-Their latest WP Pro Hosting plan was designed for any website owner who uses WordPress as their primary platform for building and growing their online business.
+Their latest WP Pro Hosting offering is designed for the website owner primarily using WordPress as the platform of choice for building and growing an online business.

 OK, so Bluehost provides shared hosting, VPS hosting, and dedicated hosting.
-They also provide shared WordPress hosting.
+They also offer shared WordPress hosting.

 A standard shared WP hosting plan is considerably cheaper than the WP Pro Hosting Package, and that’s because there are three key features built into the WP Pro Hosting plans.
 In addition to what you will find in the standard, WP shared hosting –

-Let's take a closer look at each of those.
+Let’s take a closer look at each of those unique offerings.

-These SSD servers use state-of-the-art technology (apparently), and are also optimized for speed and performance.
+These SSD servers use state-of-the-art technology (apparently so), and are also optimized for speed and performance.